Eliya Zulu: Education and career

 After completing his PhD, Zulu moved to Nairobi, Kenya to do a post-doctoral fellowship at the African Population and Health Research Center (APHRC), an organization founded by the Rockefeller Foundation.
 He later served as the Director of Research and Deputy Director at APHRC.
 He has also worked as the Director of Development Policy at Venture Strategies for Health and Development a non-profit in California.
+He founded the African Institute for Development in Kenya in 2010.

+He is a member of the Royal Society and one of the researchers for the 2012 "People and the Planet" report which linked the global population, consumption and its impacts on the planet.
+Zulu is a member of the African Union committee on the Demographic Dividend.

+Founding AFIDEP

 Zulu started the foundation work for the African Institute for Development Policy in 2009.
 The organization was registered in Kenya in 2010 with him as the Executive Director.
 AFIDEP has grown in to an influential research organization on the continent.
 Through the organization, he has been influencing data-driven policy in Kenya, Malawi, Uganda, Democratic Republic of Congo, Zambia and other nations on the continent.
 He currently serves as the organization's Executive Director.

-He is a member of the Royal Society and one of the researchers for the 2012 "People and the Planet" report which linked the global population, consumption and its impacts on the planet.

-Zulu is a member of the African Union committee on the Demographic Dividend.
+Awards

+The organization won the United Nations Population Fund award in 2023 for its impact on maternal health, sexual reproduction, and family planning in Africa.

 Selected publications

 Zulu has published over 60 peer reviewed articles.

-Zulu, Eliya Msiyaphazi, F. Nii-Amoo Dodoo, and Alex Chika-Ezeh.
-"Sexual risk-taking in the slums of Nairobi, Kenya, 1993-98."
-Population studies 56, no. 3 (2002): 311-323.

-Zulu, Eliya Msiyaphazi, and Gloria Chepngeno.
-"Spousal communication about the risk of contracting HIV/AIDS in rural Malawi."
-Demographic Research 1 (2003): 247-278.

-Zulu, Eliya Msiyaphazi.
-"Ethnic variations in observance and rationale for postpartum sexual abstinence in Malawi."
-Demography 38, no. 4 (2001): 467-479.

-Zulu, Eliya Msiyaphazi.
-"Sociocultural factors affecting reproductive behavior in Malawi."
-PhD diss., University of Pennsylvania, 1996.